oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

     ...
 }
 ```
-As the `menu-api` is configured as an OAuth resource server, add the following properties:
+As the `menu-api` is configured as an OAuth2 resource server, add the following properties:

 ```properties
 // application.properties